frontend-joe/yellow-banjo/README.md

 #### User Stories
 * As a user I want to be able to mark photos I like.
 * As a user I want to be able to see all the photos I like together in one place.
-* As a user I want to know if I've liked a photo already no mater where I see it.
+* As a user I want to know if I've liked a photo already no matter where I see it.
 * As a user I want to be able to undo marking a photo as liked.

 ### Feature 2: Search